 mechanistic understanding of material corrosion in pipeline and petroelum industries,

-and management of facility failure.
+prediction of facility failure.

-The CorrPIPE’s research interests
+The CorrPIPE’s research interests include:

 CorrPIPE has focused its

 research on both fundamental and practical aspects to improve the science base

 Dr. Cheng, as the Project Leader, is working